 Classrooms have small compost bins for fresh fruit scraps that are then deposited into our school compost bin or put on school shrubs.

-Point 9: Activity - Purchasing school recycling bins
+Point 8: Activity - Purchasing whole school compost bins

 Allen families will donate your unwanted plastic materials (grocery bags, bread bags, case overwrap, dry cleaning bags, newspaper sleeves, ice bags, wood pellet bags, ziplock & other re-sealable bags, produce bags, bubble wrap, salt bags, and cereal bags.
 All materials must be clean, dry and free of food residue) and keep thousands of pounds of waste out of landfills, we are also helping Trex continue to create beautiful and environmentally responsible outdoor products.
 And, as an additional incentive schools that enroll in our recycling programs are eligible for high-performance, low-maintenance awards and prizes.
 Click on the Trex button to the left for more information.